 - EPA has committed to issuing a December 2012 progress report on the study.
 The report will provide an update on study activities and describe future work.
 The progress report will be available for public comment during the SAB review.

 - A separate contractor-led peer review panel will be convened to review results from the retrospective case studies.
 This process will provide an opportunity for public comment.

-- The SAB review of the report of results will meet all the necessary requirements of a HISA.
+- The SAB review of the draft assessment will meet all the necessary requirements of a HISA.

 V. Proposed Timeline